-As I mentioned above, there is a lifestyle that people “assume” about millionaires, and then there is reality.
+As I mentioned above, there is a lifestyle that people “assume” about millionaires.

-The assumption is that they fly to Paris for an extravagant dinner and then fly back home the same evening.
+The assumption is that they fly to Paris on their jet for an extravagant dinner and stay for dessert.
+Crème brûlée, anyone?

 The reality is that they will likely cook dinner at home, making a delicious recipe they found off the internet that aligns with the store sales for the week.

 For the average person, becoming the millionaire next door takes some sacrifice.

 A lifestyle is adopted within your means.
 Call it what you will – frugal, strategic, intentional.

 Paying yourself first is your M.O.